 The Appenzell Folk Museum is a big draw too, displaying various traditional Appenzell artefacts.
 Local crafts are also demonstrated in an embroidery workshop and weaving cellar at the museum.
 Cheesemaking can also be seen in the traditional Alpine dairy.

-Those interested in Swiss cheese can also visit The Appenzell Show Dairy, which can be found in the village centre.
-A gallery allows visitors to witness Appenzell cheesemaking first-hand.
+Those interested in Swiss cheese can also visit the Appenzell Show Dairy, which can be found in the village centre.
+A gallery allows visitors to witness Appenzell cheesemaking first-hand. > Click here to get your tickets.

 Mount Säntis is the highest peak of the Alpstein massif.
 It is over 2,500 metres above sea level, and there are views over six countries from the summit, including the mountain ranges of Austria, France and Italy.